OpenSecEd/appliedcrypto/README.md

 $ git submodule update --recursive --init
 ```
 Then you can go into the directory of the desired document and run `make`.
-The source files are structured as follows:

-- `overview` contains slides for a high-level overview of encryption.
-- `cryptoproofs` is a learning module on proof techniques in cryptography and
-  security.
-- `bitcoin` contains slides for how to analyse properties and design a system
-  using proper crypto mechanisms.
-- `spuriouslab` contains the instruction for a lab on brute forcing and
-  spurious keys.

-In each directory the files are structured as follows:

-- `<name>.tex` contains the main content.
-- `aims.tex` is an itemized list of the intended learning outcomes, as such it
-  can be included in another document summarizing the list of intended learning
-  outcomes.
-- `abstract.tex` is an abstract of the lecture, assignment, or similar, and
-  covers the required reading instructions, thus you can include these in
-  a study guide containing all reading instructions for the course.
-- `<name>.bib` contains the bibliography entries, thus this file can be
-  included along with the reading instructions.

 *To contribute*, please [fork the repository][ForkARepo], make your changes,
 commit them and then create a [pull request][PullRequest] in the original